 The computational imaging group conducts research and provides postgraduate training in a variety of practical imaging applications.
 Much of the research is concerned with image reconstruction or image recovery: computing images of objects, scenes, internal structures, etc., from a variety of data.
 Although the strength of the group is in the theoretical and computational aspects of imaging, the focus is on practical applications, including the design of instrumentation (particularly acoustic and optical), algorithm development, data collection and computational implementation.
 The application areas are primarily in acoustic, astronomical, biophysical and biomedical imaging, and remote sensing.

-Academic staff : Professor Philip Bones, Emeritus Professor Peter Gough, Dr Michael Hayes, Professor Rick Millane and Dr Steve Weddell and Dr Richard Clare
+Academic staff : Professor Philip Bones, Emeritus Professor Peter Gough, A/Prof Michael Hayes, Professor Rick Millane and Dr Steve Weddell and Dr Richard Clare

 Adjunct staff : Dr Richard Lane